open-compensation-token-license/license-token-website/wikisrc/monetizing-open-source-projects-guide.md

 - Maintaining the community's trust while charging for extra features or services.
 - Balancing transparency and profitability.
 - Preventing competitive forks of the project that could undercut monetization efforts.
 For more on this, see [forking project risks](https://www.license-token.com/wiki/forking-project-risks).

+Explore [open-source monetization challenges and strategies](https://www.license-token.com/wiki/open-source-monetization-challenges-and-strategies) for more insights.

 ---